laminlabs/lamindb/docs/curate.md

 ## Schema design patterns

 A {class}`~lamindb.Schema` is a specification that defines the expected structure, data types, and validation rules for a dataset.
-Other than `pydantic.Model` for dictionaries or `pandera.Schema` / `pyarrow.lib.Schema` for tables, a `lamindb` schema enables queries in a database and supports complex data structures.
+Unlike `pydantic.Model` for dictionaries or `pandera.Schema` / `pyarrow.lib.Schema` for tables, a `lamindb` schema enables queries in a database and supports complex data structures.
 Here is an [FAQ](/faq/pydantic-pandera) that compares it with `pydantic` and `pandera`.

 Schemas ensure data consistency by defining: